c6o/docs/content/pubsub.md

 #### Content contract

 Content is transmitted using a predefined message format.
 Content is divided up into metadata and the actual content (payload).
 For the metadata portion, content must have a unique identifier, a time stamp, and indicate the JSON schema that its payload adheres to.
 Content can have custom labels (or tags) and custom headers, both of which are optional and are provided for customer specific needs.
 If applicable, customer's can specify a time to live, which is the shelf life for which the content is useful.
-Finally, it's possible to partition content by grouping content with other similar content.
+Finally, it's possible to partition content by grouping content with other similar content so that related devices can produce content to the same publisher based on a partition ID.

 *** Need to talk about what grouping does